Home » Cookies » Mini Egg Cookies

 4. Baked cookies also freeze well!
 Simply add baked cookies to a freezer bag and freeze for up to 2 months.

-5. Use a mini ice cream scoop to measure dough.
+5. Use a mini ice cream scoop to measure the cookie dough balls.
 Not only does this make the process quicker but it will create the same sized cookies for even baking (and the perfect cookie every time).

 How to Make Mini Egg Cookies